Deploy ONTAP tools for VMware vSphere

 -

 Select a computer resource and select Next.
-You can choose to check the checkbox to Automatically power on deployed VM.
+Optionally, check the box to Automatically power on deployed VM.

 -